 Imitate the Texture of Concrete With Hand Painted Backgrounds

 A lightweight surface with the texture of concrete is a dream come true.
-It’s one of my most favorite backdrops to work with!
+It’s one of my most favourite backdrops to work with!

 Get some acrylic paint, hardboard, disposable gloves and wood putty with a putty knife.
 Mix different shades of the same color and pour a small amount of each one in the middle of the surface.

 For a concrete imitation, I prefer to use white acrylic paint as a base.
-I mix it in several different cups with black toner to get different shades of gray.
+I mix it in several different cups with black toner to get different shades of grey.

 You can use the same approach and create a darker or more vibrant version.

 To add extra texture, mix some wood putty (plastic wood) into each cup of paint.
-Place different grays on the hardboard and mix it with a putty knife to cover the entire background.
+Place different greys on the hardboard and mix it with a putty knife to cover the entire background.